Garoowe

+Garowe (Garoowe, غَاْرَّوْؤَيَ, Garoe) is the capital city of Puntland located in northeastern Somalia.
+It serves as the administrative center of the Nugal region and is known for its strategic importance.
+The city has experienced growth and development, hosting government institutions and providing essential services to its residents.
+Garowe is situated in a territory with a semi-arid climate, and its economy is influenced by trade, livestock, and agriculture.

 Overview

 Garowe is situated in the Nugaal Valley, bounded by gradually ascending high plateaus that generally reach elevations of 500 to 1000 m above sea level on the north, west, and south.
 The western part of the same plateau is crossed by numerous valleys and dry watercourses.
 Raising livestock forms the basis of the economy, and frankincense and myrrh are collected from the wild trees.

 History

-During the 19th century, Garowe and much of northeastern Somalia were an integral part of the Majeerteen Sultanate, ruled by Boqor Osman Mahamud, cousin of Sultan Yusuf Ali Kenadid of the Sultanate of Hobyo.
+During the 19th century, Garowe and much of northeastern Somalia were an integral part of the Majeerteen Sultanate, ruled by Boqor Osman Mahamud, and Sultan Yusuf Ali Kenadid of the Sultanate of Hobyo.

 The city would later be incorporated into Italian Somaliland during the colonial period.

 Following independence, Garowe was made a district center of Nugaal.
 The city would subsequently be reassigned in the early 1970s as the regional capital of an area consisting of Las Anod and Eyl.
 Straddling the Nugal Valley, this new administrative division would be named Nugal.

 Following the outbreak of the civil war in 1991, a homegrown constitutional conference was held in Garowe in 1998 over a period of three months.
 Attended by the area's political elite, traditional elders (Issims), members of the business community, intellectuals and other civil society representatives, the autonomous Puntland State of Somalia was subsequently officially established so as to deliver services to the population, offer security, facilitate trade, and interact with both domestic and international partners.